SpecificProtagonist/frightful_hobgoblin/README.md

 The aim of GDMC is to take an existing Minecraft map and generate a settlement within it, aiming at adaptability, functionality, evocative narrative and aesthetics.
 While most generators generate a static instance of a village, this one runs a simulation of the village getting constructed and replays it in Minecraft.
 Running the replay only requires Minecraft and no mods or external programs.
 It also aims to be reasonably fast by working with the world directly instead of over an http interface and by using a fast language instead of a interpreted, highly dynamic one.

-This code wasn't made with the intent to be useful for anyone else.
-There is little separation between framework and generator, no documentation/no comments, no focus on maintainability.
-Most importantly though, the internal representation of blocks only covers what I've needed myself.
+This code wasn't made with the intent to be useful for anyone else!
+There is little separation between framework and generator, no documentation/no comments, no focus on maintainability or best practices.
+Perhaps most importantly the internal representation of blocks only covers what I've needed myself.

 The simulation works via an ECS.
 This means that objects such as villagers or trees are composed of components such as `Position` or `Tree`, which only carry data, and are queried by systems which implement behavior.
 Blocks and some ancillary data are stored in raster format.